-Bryan Mealer is the author of Muck City: Winning and Losing in Football's Forgotten Town and the New York Times bestseller The Boy Who Harnessed the Wind, which he wrote with William Kamkwamba, in addition to the children's book of the same title.
+Bryan Mealer is the author of Muck City: Winning and Losing in Football's Forgotten Town and the New York Times bestseller The Boy Who Harnessed the Wind, which he co-wrote with William Kamkwamba.
 He's also the author of All Things Must Fight to Live, which chronicled his years covering the war in the Democratic Republic of Congo for Harper's and the Associated Press.
 His work has appeared in the anthology Best American Travel Writing and was chosen for an Overseas Press Club Award Citation.
 He and his family live in Austin, where he's a frequent contributor to Texas Monthly.

 Bryan is currently at work on his next book, The Kings of Big Spring, a memoir about his family's long and complicated history with the Texas oil industry, forthcoming from Flatiron in 2017.

 “Just as the black muck ‘seeps into your socks and under toenails,’ by the end ‘Muck City’ will have made its way into you and be difficult to forget” –Jay Jennings, The New York Times

 “A stirring tale of sports as a means of escape from dire circumstances.” – Kirkus